Ricarda Lang: Member of the German Parliament, 2021–present

 Lang successfully ran for the Bundestag in the 2021 German federal election in tenth place on the Baden-Württemberg list.
 She also stood in the Backnang – Schwäbisch Gmünd constituency and placed fifth with 11.5% of votes.
 She became the first bisexual member of the Bundestag.
 In parliament, she is a member of the Committee for Family, Seniors, Women and Youth and a deputy member of the Committee for Labor and Social Affairs.

 In the negotiations to form a coalition government between the SPD, Greens, and FDP following the 2021 federal elections, Lang led her party's delegation in the working group on equality; her co-chairs from the other parties were Petra Köpping (SPD) and Herbert Mertin (FDP).

 On 29 January 2022, Lang was elected unopposed at chairwoman of the Greens, along with Omid Nouripour.
 They succeeded Annalena Baerbock and Robert Habeck, who stepped down after joining the Scholz cabinet.
 Following a series of election defeats on the state level, Lang and Nouripour announced their resignation in September 2024.

-Controversy

-In early 2022, Lang became one of the six subjects of an embezzlement investigation launched by the Berlin public prosecutor’s office into the entire leadership board of the Green Party over the payment of so-called ‘corona bonuses,’ which had been paid in 2020 to all employees of the party’s federal office and at the same time to its board.
+In early 2022, Lang became one of the six subjects of an embezzlement investigation launched by the Berlin public prosecutor's office into the entire leadership board of the Green Party over the payment of so-called 'corona bonuses,' which had been paid in 2020 to all employees of the party's federal office and at the same time to its board.

+In the 2025 federal election, Lang ran again in the Backnang- Schwäbisch Gmünd constituency and was re-elected to the Bundestag via the Alliance 90/The Greens state list for Baden-Württemberg as she did not win her constituency.

+Publication and awards

+In June 2024, Lang was awarded Newcomer of the Year at the Politikaward, presented by the magazine Politik & Kommunikation and the Quadriga University of Applied Science.

+In 2025, together with sociologist Steffen Mau, she co-authord the book Der große Umbruch: Ein Gespräch über Krisen, Konflikte und Kompromisse, published by Ullstein Verlag.